 Equine Reproduction Clinic

 The Equine Reproduction Clinic at Southern Pines provides services for equine infertility, embryo transfer, semen collection and transport, and artificial insemination with shipped cooled or frozen semen.
-Reproductive emergencies and reproductive surgery are generally available at the NCSU Veterinary Health Complex in Raleigh, NC.
+Reproductive emergencies and reproductive surgery are generally available at the NC State Veterinary Hospital in Raleigh, NC.

 - Mike Whitacre, Associate Professor, Theriogenology

 - Scott Bailey, Assistant Professor, Theriogenology

 To schedule an Equine Reproduction appointment at the EHC-SP Call Tammy Stewart at 910.692.8773.

 Assisted Reproductive Services for Mares

 - Artificial Insemination

 - Cooled and frozen semen

 Mares that conceive but are unable to carry a pregnancy to term are candidates for embryo transfer.
 Current embryo transfer techniques using non-surgical collection and non-surgical transfer of embryos are offered.